top of page

 Honest reflections through a nervous system lens.

-You’re Not Broken — You’re Responding
+You’re Responding — Not Broken

-a reminder that your body’s safety responses aren’t flaws; they’re your nervous system’s way of keeping you safe — sometimes from threat, sometimes from overload, and sometimes just to find steadiness again.
-This lens is for understanding and care — never for dismissing or policing anyone’s feelings.
+They’re your nervous system’s way of keeping you safe — sometimes from threat, sometimes from overwhelm or sensory load, and sometimes simply because your body is trying to find steadiness again.

 Close-up of a thick rope tied into the shape of a heart knot on a plain surface — symbolising survival responses as strength and care, not brokenness.”